 This is not all.
 You can also soak the blanket in a solution of ¼ cup of vinegar in water for half an hour, after which you wash and rinse the blanket as you usually do.

 - A mixture of cinnamon and salt will produce a natural deodorant.
 Ground the cinnamon and mix it with salt.
 Next, burn the mixture on a stovetop, burner, or fireplace.
 This natural deodorant will absorb odors from the blanket.

 - Before all this, make sure to remove the fur from your furry friend which may be on the blanket before soaking or putting it in the washing machine.

-- You should run the blanket in heat dryer to remove the fur from your dog’s blanket or any other blanket with a dog odor on it.
+- You should run the blanket in a heat dryer to remove the fur from your dog’s blanket or any other blanket with a dog odor on it.

-Dilute vinegar with water and add it to a spray bottle then spray all around places where your pooch frequent on the carpet, blanket, or duvets.
+Dilute vinegar with water and add it to a spray bottle then spray all around places where your pooch frequently on the carpet, blanket, or duvets.
 It is most effective when combined with baking soda.
 You can spray this solution on your blanket, table, or carpet.

 7 chemical-free ways to keep your blanket smelling fresh